suchismitasarker/CHESS-ID4B-QM2/docs/diffractometer.md

 </figure>

 <i> Huber “psi” diffractometer is installed at CHESS ID4B.
 Due to four sample-orientation axes and two detector-orientation axes, the psi-circle diffractometer is also known as “4S+2D".
-The independent motion sample and detector orientation provides nine degrees of freedom to define any vertical diffraction plane.The angle calculations for this diffractometer were shown in the reference [1] [2].
-The motor names are shown below in the Table 1.
+The independent motion sample and detector orientation provide nine degrees of freedom to define any vertical diffraction plane.The angle calculations for this diffractometer were shown in the reference [1] [2].
+The motor names are shown below in Table 1.

 <b>Reference</b>
 <br>